 We want to put on the best conference possible.
 While that means we'll look for a good number of experienced speakers, we also feel that it's important to have space in the programme for newer speakers.
 We want to draw on as diverse a range of contributors as possible - the less your voice is usually heard the more valuable it can be!
 So we'd also like to make especially clear that people from all backgrounds - minorities or otherwise - are not only welcome, but we will do whatever we can to actively support you.
 If you have any questions or concerns about this, always feel free to contact us.

-The Call For Speakers will remain open until the end of July.
+The Call For Speakers will remain open until the end of November 2019.
 After that time a panel of reviewers will short-list the talks that will make up the programme.
-We aim to notify speakers early in September.
+We aim to notify speakers early in the new year.

 All (60+ minute) speakers will be eligible for travel and accomodation support.
 Full details are available here, but in general most people will be fully covered.
 Conference entry will also be included, of course.